Discover & Patch commands

 bricks discover

-Section titled “bricks discover”Dumps the full site context in a single call — site info, CSS frameworks, global classes, and CSS variables.
+Section titled “bricks discover”Dumps the full site context in a single call — site info, CSS frameworks, global classes, Bricks Style Manager data, global queries, and CSS variables.
 Designed for AI agents that need to understand the design system before generating content.

 Basic usage